SHaroonShah/Readme-Developers-Hub---Production/reference/SAPIENT CORE API/reference-data/get_v4-countries.md

 ---
 title: Get Countries
-excerpt: "Provides a list of all countries available on the system.\r<br />Information about country name, ISO Alpha-2 and Alpha-3 country code, country group, and further details are returned in the response."
+excerpt: "Retrieves a list of countries available on the system along with their relevant details. \r<br />With this endpoint, you can search for specific countries, paginate results, and sort the data as needed."
 api:
   file: sapient-core-api.json
   operationId: get_v4-countries